-Last few weeks has much activity with our Toddington Lane project (Mrs Pendlebury’s Milestone), including the GM Festival of Archaeology where volunteers from the general public were invited to join in.
+Over the last few weeks there has been much activity at our Toddington Lane site (Mrs Pendlebury’s Milestone), including the GM Festival of Archaeology where volunteers from the general public were invited to join in.
 We’ve even had 3D models made of our trenches, kindly produced by one of our volunteers, Lee McStein, who is a specialist with this sort of thing (3D-Trench 1 – 3D-Trench 3).

 This month we have started excavating this roadside stone which Mrs Pendlebury is convinced is Roman.
 Her reason for thinking this is that it lies near where she lives in Haigh on Toddington Lane which is thought to be the Roman Road from Wigan to Ribchester.
 You can see the reason for thinking this here.
 The stone, which was broken a few years ago by an excavator, is obviously not Roman and may not even be a milestone, but what exactly is it.
 You can follow our progress finding out what it is here.